imalikov/pine_script_docs/source/faq/Functions.rst

 Why do some functions and built-ins evaluate incorrectly in if or ternary (?) blocks?
 -------------------------------------------------------------------------------------

-Many functions/built-ins need to execute on every bar to return correct results.
+Many functions/built-ins must execute on every bar to return correct results.
 Think of a rolling average like `ta.sma() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}sma>`__ or a function like
 `ta.highest() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}highest>`__.
 If they miss values along the way, it’s easy to see how they won’t calculate properly.